Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

 Field ids (e. g.
 0, 1, 2) can be used in subsequent task to choose sources instead of their names (e. g.
 3C286, SGRB, etc.).

 The task ``plotms`` is used to plot the data.
 It opens a GUI in which you can choose to display portions of your data.
-Go through the help for plotms GUI in CASA documentation for more details on its usage **link needed**.
+Go through the help for plotms GUI in CASA documentation.

+.. admonition:: Note
-It is important to make a good choice of parameters to plot so that you do not end up asking to plot too much data at the same time.
+It is important to make a good choice of parameters to plot, so that you do not end up asking to plot too much data at the same time - this can either lead to crashing of plotms or may take a long time to display the data.

 Our aim is to inspect the data for non-working antennas.
 A good choice would be to limit the fields to calibrators and choosing a single channel and plot Amp Vs Time and iterating over antennas.
 Another good plot for inspection is to choose a single antenna, choose all the channels and plot Amp Vs Channel while iterating over baselines.